-"The number one tip is to wear a lifejacket or personal flotation device every time you go out on the water," says Erin Vieira, the SWC's program manager.
-"We sometimes think we're immune to accidents, but we're not.
-When an accident happens, your lifejacket buys you time to be rescued."
+"The number one tip is to wear a lifejacket or personal flotation device every time you go out on the water.
+We sometimes think we're immune to accidents, but we're not.
+If an accident happens, your lifejacket buys you time to be rescued."

-There are 15 lifejacket loaner stations around the Shuswap, equipped with child-sized lifejackets that can be borrowed for free on a first-come, first-served honour system.
+There are 19 self-serve lifejacket loaner stations around the Shuswap, equipped with child-sized lifejackets that can be borrowed for free on the honour system.
 The lifejackets are provided by the RCMSAR and several community sponsors, including the SWC.
-An additional three loaner stations are being built later this year, bringing to the total to 18.
+There is a map of the loaner stations available on the SWC's website, www.shuswapwater.ca.